 What I mean by that is, I’m level 11 in my save file, yet increasing in levels doesn’t unlock new routes, allow me access to new trains, see my character go up the ranks, or even offer any form of cosmetic rewards.
 So I really don’t see the point in the levelling up aspect as literally nothing holds it together and gives it purpose.

-Once your irrelevant avatar has been created, it’s time to chose your method of play.
+Once your irrelevant avatar has been created, it’s time to choose your method of play.
 You only have access to three ‘routes’, each with up to seven scenarios in each.
 Alternatively, if you choose to not follow a set goal, you can choose a train, a route, fully customise the weather you’re driving in, and pick one of many services upon the chosen route.
 For example, if you pick the “Great Western Express” here in the UK, then you can select one of around 100 services such as the 14:12 from London Paddington to Reading, or the 18:08 from Oxford to London Paddington.

-I’m routing for you!
+I’m ‘routing’ for you!

-Okay, so what routes are avaliable and what can you expect from Train Sim World?
+Okay, so what routes are available and what can you expect from Train Sim World?
 Let’s break down the three of them and talk about the route, the trains and what to expect from the game.

 This scenario is based in Germany on one of the most popular S-Bahn railways.
 You’ll be taking control of the DB BR 1442 ‘Talent 2’ – which is a passenger train – as you complete one of five scenarios.
-All of these scenarios are simple enough – drive to a station, stop, pick up passengers, goto the next station, stop… etc. I see this ‘route’ as the beginner’s option as you’re not really given anything too taxing and all the services are fully operational.
+All of these scenarios are simple enough – drive to a station, stop, pick up passengers, go to the next station, stop… etc. I see this ‘route’ as the beginner’s option as you’re not really given anything too taxing and all the services are fully operational.

 Great Western Express:

 Here, you’ll be given the chance to take control of either the Class 43 GWG, Class 166 GWG, or the Class 66 DBS locomotive.
 I really enjoyed these scenarios for quite a few reasons; It’s based in the UK, you can go very fast, you’ll be transporting passengers or cargo based on the train, you have more freedom, and not all services are running smoothly.
-One of the five scenarios sees you sitting on another train as a passenger whilst you travel to the station your train is waiting at, another requires you to end a service early and return to the station at Christmas due to the weather, and another has you refuelling the locomotive after dropping off your cargo, then returning to pick it back up and continue on.
+One of the five scenarios sees you sitting on another train as a passenger whilst you travel to the station your train is waiting at, another requires you to end service early and return to the station at Christmas due to the weather, and another has you refuelling the locomotive after dropping off your cargo, then returning to pick it back up and continue on.
 I spent many hours on these

 NEC New York: